w3c/trace-context-binary/spec/20-binary-format.md

 Binary format document describes how to encode each field - `traceparent` and `tracestate`.
 The binary format should be used to encode the values of these fields.
-This specification does not specify how these fields should be stored and send as a part of a binary payload.
+This specification does not specify how these fields should be stored and sent as a part of a binary payload.
 The basic implementation may serialize those as size of the field followed by the value.

 Specification operates with bytes - unsigned 8-bit integer values